jspython-dev/jspython/README.md

   // result will be a string "11,12,13"
 ```
 Also, you can provide entire JS Object or even a library.

+## Run JSPython in a NodeJS with JSPython-CLI

+[JSPython-cli](https://github.com/jspython-dev/jspython-cli) is a command line tool what allows you to run JSPython in NodeJS environment

 ## License
 A permissive [BSD 3-Clause License](https://github.com/jspython-dev/jspython/blob/master/LICENSE) (c) FalconSoft Ltd.